Can Chickens Eat Tomatoes? All You Need to Know!

 Anything which is not chicken’s daily feed is known as chicken treats.
 So, tomatoes are also a type of chicken treat.

-Tomatoes should not be given more than 10% of your chicken’s overall diet.
+Do not give your chickens over 10% of their overall diet in tomatoes.
 You must give a balanced diet to your chickens to keep them healthy.

 Give tomatoes as an occasional treat to chicken.
 They are only a part of chickens’ regular feed, but they can’t replace it.